Sylvester Z. Poli: Early years

 Born in the village of Piano di Coreglia, a suburb of Lucca, Tuscany, Italy on New Year's Eve, 1858, his father was a church organist, and his mother made cakes and candies to sell.
 He began to show a talent for sketching and modeling at a young age, which his mother encouraged.
 During the Franco-Prussian War, the Poli's gave refuge to the family of noted French sculptor, and intimate friend of Napoleon, M. Dublex.
 Sylvester left his home at the young age of 13 to accompany Dublex back to Paris, where he would take on an apprenticeship to learn the art of modeling in clay and wax.
-He returned to Italy for 32 months to complete his military obligation, then went back to France to resume his studies and accept employment with the Musee Grevin in Paris.
+He returned to Italy for 32 months to complete his military obligation, then went back to France to resume his studies and accept employment with the Musée Grévin in Paris.
 He worked with the gallery's historical wax collection becoming skilled at modeling from sketches and photographs.
 He modeled kings, queens, presidents, and also constructed groups like the Chambor of Horrors, "Fulton's Invention of the Steamboat", and Life of Christ.